AEADataEditor/aea-de-guidance/data-deposit-aea-guidance.md

   - Identify any funding sources here - the information can be queried by some funders, and can assist with your award reporting.
 ### Additional metadata
 ![metadata of project](assets/project-metadata-icpsr.png)
-  - Authors MUST provide JEL codes
+  - Authors **MUST** provide JEL codes
   - We ENCOURAGE authors to provide additional subject terms
-  - Authors MUST provide the Manuscript Number, as this will allow us to properly connect the repository with the manuscript.
+  - Authors **MUST** provide the Manuscript Number, as this will allow us to properly connect the repository with the manuscript.
   - When only code is produced, authors should choose `data type = program source code`: ![program source code](assets/project-data-type-icpsr.png)

-  - When data are provided, authors are encouraged to define
+  - When data are provided, authors are ENCOURAGED to define
     - the geographical scope
     - the universe
     - the time periods